-Peanut butter cookies!
+Peanut butter cookies.
 I just can't get enough of them.

 I recently posted my third (baked) keto peanut butter cookie recipe, thinking I had reached full circle.
-It was this coconut flour peanut butter cookie recipe, joining my very lovely almond flour peanut butter cookies and these classic keto peanut butter cookies.
+It was this coconut flour peanut butter cookie recipe, joining my almond flour peanut butter cookies and these classic keto peanut butter cookies.

 Here they are - 3 beautiful cookie stacks:

-Turns out there was still one recipe missing - these keto no bake peanut butter cookies!
+Turns out there was still one recipe missing - these keto no bake peanut butter cookies.

 I think these cookies are ideal for the summer.
 Firstly, because there's no need to turn on the oven.
-And secondly, because they are nice and cool as they are stored them in the fridge or in the freezer.
+And secondly, because they are nice and cool as they are stored in the fridge or in the freezer.

 - Coconut flour - You may need to add a little less or more coconut flour depending on how runny your peanut butter is.
 Instructions are below.

 - Sweetener - I used a golden erythritol monk fruit sweetener, which is a 1:1 sugar replacement.
-You can also use powdered erythritol xylitol or allulose if you prefer a smoother result.
+You can also use powdered erythritol, xylitol or allulose if you prefer a smoother result.
 Alternatively, use a sugar free syrup.
 As you're adding more liquid when using a syrup you may also need to increase the coconut flour to achieve the same dough consistency.

 - Vanilla extract and sea salt - Neither are essential, but both lend additional flavour.

 - To coat: chocolate and coconut oil.
 Both sugar free chocolate chips like Lily's or 90% dark chocolate such as Lindt are fine here.
-I also like to add 1 tbsp of coconut oil to make the chocolate a little softer and keep it from chipping.
+I also like to add 1 tablespoon of coconut oil to make the chocolate a little softer and keep it from chipping.

-Mix together all ingredients except for the chocolate and coconut oil in a bowl.
+Step 1: Mix together all ingredients except for the chocolate and coconut oil in a bowl.
 You can use a fork for this.
 Option to also add a pinch of sea salt if your peanut butter is unsalted.

-Form dough balls and put them on a baking sheet lined with parchment paper.
+Step 2: Form dough balls and put them on a baking sheet lined with parchment paper.
 Flatten them with your fingers.
 Freeze until set - this takes about 1 hour.

-Melt 90% dark chocolate or sugar free chocolate chips plus the coconut oil in a water bath or in the microwave.
+Step 3: Melt 90% dark chocolate or sugar free chocolate chips plus the coconut oil in a water bath or in the microwave.
 Using 2 forks, dip the cookies into the chocolate.
 Sprinkle with a little more salt and place back in the freezer for 5 minutes to set.

-Peanut butter can vary in consistency fro runny to hard.
+The right amount: Peanut butter can vary in consistency from runny to hard.
 Mine was somewhere in the middle.
-I recommend that you start with ⅓ cup or 40g of coconut flour and then add more if your dough is still too soft.
+Start with ⅓ cup or 40g of coconut flour and then add more if your dough is still too soft.
 I ended up using ½ cup or 60 grams of coconut flour.

-It's also worth noting that by using granulated sweetener like I did you will be able to detect a slight graininess in the cookies.
+Choose your sweetener: By using granulated sweetener like I did you will be able to detect a slight graininess in the cookies.
 This did not bother me, but if you are after a smooth dough, do use powdered sweetener or even sugar free syrup.

 Simply replace the peanut butter with almond butter or any other nut butter.
 Increase the coconut flour amount if needed - almond butter tends to be more runny.

 Tried this recipe?
 Give it a star rating below!

-Keto No Bake Peanut Butter Cookies
+Keto No Bake Peanut Butter Cookiesfrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.

 - Mix together peanut butter, coconut flour, sweetener and vanilla in a bowl.
 You can use a fork for this.